Gravitational Wave Probe of Gravitational Dark Matter from Preheating

-To understand the parameter resonance induced Higgs field excitations, we make use of lattice simulations.
-In a practical lattice simulation, it is more convenient to introduce the re-scaled field variables instead of those in eq.(\ref{eom1})
+To understand the Higgs field excitation due to the parameter resonance, we make use of lattice simulations.
+In the lattice simulation, it is more convenient to introduce the re-scaled field variables instead of those in eq.(\ref{eom1})

 where $\phi_{\rm{end}}$ is the initial value of inflaton field after inflation.
 With the initial conditions \cite{Zhang:2023xcd},